CI-Duncan/Project_Final/README.md

 - **Currently the Sign In page is not styled inline with the rest of the site.**
 The default layout of the sign in pages are still in effect.

+- **Currently a user cannot access their own care records.**
+While there is some code for this functionality the requirement to make another user table not related to carer was not completed in time.

 - **There forms and note correctly styled.**
 Some forms still have their default styling and are all aligned hard to the left.
 This is visually unappealing.
 The Add New Client form has had Crispy Forms applied to it but the styling there still requires refinement